Cosmological stealths with nonconformal couplings: Stealths in CDM Cosmology

-Perhaps the more interesting solution to the problem stated in the previous section is a stealth during the whole cosmological evolution as described by the $\Lambda$CDM model.
-Otherwise, one could look for stealths existing during one or more of the eras comprising this evolution and check whether there could be a mechanism for the field decay by the end of these eras.
+Perhaps the more interesting solution to the problem stated in the previous section is a stealth witnessing the whole cosmological evolution as described by the $\Lambda$CDM model.
+In principle, the solution on the related background can be found by numerically integrating \eqref{eq:T_te^te-T_t^t}, however, for a better understanding of the main features of this universal stealth it is useful to do the analysis for each of the eras comprising the $\Lambda$CDM model.